Skip to main content

 • Export markings — country of origin in English and destination-country language; BIS markings where required.

-• Veg / non-veg mark — tea is vegetarian; the green-dot symbol is mandatory.
+• Veg mark — tea is vegetarian; the green-dot symbol is mandatory.

 We can position these elements on your artwork and check legibility against print specs before cylinders are engraved.
 Final compliance certification is between you and your auditors.